-The family soon moved to 42 High Street, a few doors down from the police station and, like much of Llanidloes, little changed.
+The family soon moved to 42 High Street, a few doors down from the police station in Llanidloes.
 There, on 22 May 1886, James died of senile debility, cardiac failure and exhaustion.
-His death certificate states that his granddaughter, Catherine Ann Roberts, of the Royal Infirmary, Manchester, a daughter of Isabel, was present at his death.
-The Montgomeryshire Express reported his death on May 25, 1886 and his funeral a week later:
+His death certificate states that his granddaughter, Isabel's daughter, Catherine Ann Roberts, of the Royal Infirmary, Manchester, was present at his death.
+The Montgomeryshire Express reported his death on May 25, and his funeral a week later. (see original reports)

 DEATH OF THE LATE SERGEANT OWEN – We regret to announce the death of Sergeant Owen, late of the Montgomeryshire Police Force, which took place on Saturday, in his 79th year.
 He joined the Force in August 1840 and was superannuated, after nearly 35 years service, 2nd March, 1875.
 He leaves a large family to lament his loss.